/api/wallets/rename

 Success Response Properties

-Always "success" for successful rename.
+Always true for successful rename.

 message string